utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-random-number.md

 ## Getting a Number bigger than zero

 But what if we need a number bigger than zero?
-Well we can make our own function for that.
+Well, we can make our function for that.

 ```js
 const randomFunction = function () {